cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 Finally, the *UserContextInformationProvider* gives a positive score if the assignee or reporter of the issue where the first knowledge element is contained is the same as that of the second.
 If the users are not the same, the score is zero.
-The class *ContextInformation* registers these four providers, and uses the information from them to create elements of the class *LinkRecommendation*.
+The class *ContextInformation* registers these four providers, and uses the information from them to create objects of the class *LinkRecommendation*.
-*LinkRecommendation* elements each have a *RecommendationScore* and inherit from the class Link, which means they have source and target elements, as well as a *LinkType* (not shown in the diagram).
+*LinkRecommendation*s have a *RecommendationScore* and inherit from the class Link, which means they have source and target elements, as well as a *LinkType* (not shown in the diagram).

 ![Overview class diagram](../diagrams/class_diagram_link_recommendation.png)